splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/3-structuring-data/1-concepts/03-01-struct.md

 Structs are your go-to tool for modelling the **things** (entities) within your digital reality.
 You can now put together all the data related to that entity in the one type.
 Then, when you want one of these entities in your code, you use your type.
 This can be in a local variable, or in parameters.
 Anywhere you have data can now be used to work with your entities.

-Each struct should be model an identifiable entity in your digital reality.
+Each struct should model an identifiable entity in your digital reality.
 These are one of your key building blocks, allowing you to clearly show the things associated with your program.
 As you think about the program, these entities should clearly relate to the program.
 For example, in a banking system you would expect to see accounts, and transactions.
 These are clearly entities associated with this domain.

 As you build up these structs, think about the data associated with the entity.
 This can be simple data like the numbers and text, but can also be other structures or enumerations.
 For example, a bank account would have a name (text) and a number.
 A customer struct may then have an account as one of its fields.